Iterative app design for LUIS

 Create a new version for each cycle

-Versions, in LUIS, are similar to versions in traditional programming.
-Each version is a snapshot in time of the app.
+Each version is a snapshot in time of the LUIS app.
 Before you make changes to the app, create a new version.
-It is easier to go back to an older version, then to try to remove intents and utterances to a previous state.
+It is easier to go back to an older version than to try to remove intents and utterances to a previous state.

 The version ID consists of characters, digits or '.' and cannot be longer than 10 characters.